-- If you notice a leak in the bath or shower, turn off the water at the fixture and arrange for a repair service.
-Do not use the shower or bath until it has been fixed.
+- If you notice a leak in the bath or shower, stop using it, turn off the water at the fixture and arrange for a repair service.

-- If there is a leak in the water heater, use the shutoff valve on top of the heater to turn off the water and arrange to drain the water heater.
+- If there is a leak in the water heater, use the shutoff valve on top of the heater to turn off the water before draining the unit.

-- If you notice water spots on your walls or ceilings, try to trace the leaks to one location (toilet, sink or tub) and turn off the water to that fixture.
+- If you notice water spots, try to trace the leaks to one location (toilet, sink or tub) and turn off the water to that fixture.
 Arrange for service through a third party provider.

-- If a power outage occurs, inspect circuit breakers, including the main breaker.
-If a breaker appears damaged, arrange for service.
-If the breakers are not damaged, turn them all off and back on again, one at a time.
+- If a power outage occurs, inspect all circuit breakers.
+If a breaker is damaged, arrange for service.
+If they’re not damaged, turn them all off and back on again, one at a time.

-- If there is no power to an electrical outlet, check if it is connected to a wall switch that may have not been turned on before you inspect the circuit breakers.
+- If there is no power to an outlet, check if it is connected to a wall switch that has not been turned on before you inspect the circuit breakers.
 Reset any that may have turned off.

-- If a hanging light fixture does not work, you probably have a broken connection along a circuit.
-Check to see if wall switches, circuit breakers and the bulb has been installed properly.
+- If a hanging light fixture does not work, a connection along the circuit may be broken.
+Check if wall switches, circuit breakers and the bulb has been installed properly.

 - If you have a stuck window, use a putty or plastic knife to gently score the edges and prise the window open.
 Once open, apply a thin layer of paraffin wax around the edges.

-- If you’re getting an odour around your home after a long break, the drain pipes may have dried up.
+- If you’re getting an odour around your home after a vacation, the drain pipes may have dried up.
 Try pouring water down the drains.

 - Indoor plants may release an odour if left unattended for long periods.
 Inspect your plants and prune any rotting parts if necessary.

-- Exhaust fans that spin too slowly are likely to be caused by a buildup of dust and moisture.
+- A buildup of dust and moisture can cause exhaust fan to spin slowly.
 Clean the fans periodically to ensure optimal performance.